-No. Action Theme Lead Person Target Completion Date Year 1 Year 2 Year 3 1 Develop shared online dashboards of Tayside Contracts key performance information, available to Elected Members and Council colleagues Confidence Trust and Relationships Managing Director January 2025 Annual Review Annual Review 2 Update our Communications Strategy, to strengthen our communications with Elected Members, council colleagues, and the media/public.
+No. .
+Action Theme Lead Person Target Completion Date Year 1 Year 2 Year 3 1 Develop shared online dashboards of Tayside Contracts key performance information, available to Elected Members and Council colleagues Confidence Trust and Relationships Managing Director January 2025 Annual Review Annual Review 2 Update our Communications Strategy, to strengthen our communications with Elected Members, council colleagues, and the media/public.
 Confidence Trust and Relationships Managing Director New strategy February 2025 3 Establish a shared development programme with colleagues in constituent Councils.
 Confidence Trust and Relationships Managing Director Programme agreed with GSG March 2025 4 Set up a regular feedback and evaluation of Tayside Contracts customer relationship performance for our main stakeholder and customer groups.
-Confidence Trust and Relationships Head of Operations Formal feedback mechanisms in place March 2025 Annual report to Joint Committee Annual Report to Joint Committee 5 Review and report on pursuit our commercial prioritisation analysis, with an agreed pipeline of targeted commercial areas of existing Business opportunities reporting to GSG and Joint Committee.
-Commercial Approach Head of Operations Joint Committee Annual report to Joint Committee Annual report to Joint Committee 6 Develop an updated customer management and marketing plan for Tayside Contracts.
+Confidence Trust and Relationships Head of Operations Formal feedback mechanisms in place March 2025 report to Annual Report to Joint Committee 5 Review and report on pursuit our commercial prioritisation analysis, with an agreed pipeline of targeted commercial areas of existing Business opportunities reporting to GSG and Joint Committee.
+Commercial Approach Head of Operations Joint Committee report to Annual report to Joint Committee 6 Develop an updated customer management and marketing plan for Tayside Contracts.
 Commercial Approach Managing Director Plan completed by January 2025 7 Carry out a commercial skills analysis for the organisation, and develop an action plan.
 Commercial Approach Head of Operations Action Plan in place by March 2025 8 Identify opportunities for further shared service delivery by Tayside Contracts using a criteria-based priority programme of collaborative opportunities, in partnership with constituent Councils.
-Collaboration and Sharing Head of Operations Programme established and agreed with GSG by February 2025 9 Develop a Plan for engaging with colleagues in constituent Councils, to emphasise the benefits of maximising Tayside Contracts as the service provider of choice, and identify barriers to Council taking up the services provided by Tayside Contracts.
-Collaboration and Sharing Head of Operations Plan in place by January 2025
+Collaboration and Sharing Head of Operations Programme established and agreed with GSG by February 2025 9 3 3 Collaboration and Sharing Head of Operations Plan in place by January 2025